Intermittent fasting has been proven to be one of the most effective ways to lose weight and improve overall health. Find out why!

-Stress is linked to many health conditions including high blood pressures, heart problems, headaches, type II diabetes, arthritis, asthma, anxiety and depression.
+Stress is linked to many health conditions including high blood pressure, heart problems, headaches, type II diabetes, arthritis, asthma, anxiety, and depression.
 For me, these reasons alone are enough to keep me on track with intermittent fasting.

 You'll Have More Energy.